metafacture/metafacture-tutorial/04_Fix-Path.md

 creator: Bob
 ```

-In this example `creator`-element exists three times.
-To point to one of the colors you need to use an index.
-The index is one-based: The first index in a array has value 1, the second the value 2, the third the value 3.
+In our two examples the `subject`- and `creator`-element exists three times.
+To point to one of the elements you need to use an index.
+The index is one-based: The first index has value 1, the second the value 2, the third the value 3.
 So, the path of the creator Bob would be `creator.3`.
 (This is a main difference between Catmandu and Metafacture because Catmandu has an zero based index.)

 If you want to refer to all creators then you can use the array wildcard `*` which can replace the concrete index number: `creator.*` refers to all creator elements.
 You can also select the the first instance with the array wildcard `$first` and the last `$last`.
 This is espacially handy if you do not know how often an element is repeated.
+When adding an additional repeated element you usually use the `$append` wildcard.

 [Prepend the correct last name to the three investigators: Justus Jonas, Peter Shaw and Bob Andrews.
 Also append Investigator to all of them.](https://metafacture.org/playground/?flux=inputFile%0A%7Copen-file%0A%7Cas-records%0A%7Cdecode-yaml%0A%7Cfix%28transformationFile%29%0A%7Cencode-json%28prettyPrinting%3D%22true%22%29%0A%7Cprint%0A%3B&transformation=&data=---%0Acreator%3A+Justus%0Acreator%3A+Peter%0Acreator%3A+Bob%0A)